 Architecture is branding

 It strikes me as funny, that after having been a professional designer for my entire adult life, the realization that design is a perceived value has only recently come around full circle.
 Its taken me this long to realize architecture is branding.

-Design is purpose driven.
 Design seeks to solve a programmatic constraint.
 We need to achieve x with the resources/limitations of y.
 It has been this way from the dawn of time, and we, humans, are the ones that create the programmatic constraints.

 The naturalness with which architecture and design need to speak, understand and practice persuasion (brand), lies at the heart of any real world design challenge; “how do we achieve the desired result?”
 Unless you are building a remote cabin for yourself, you will most likely want to solicit a particular response from others relative to your design.
 “It looks modern, it looks classical, it makes me feel …”.